Nordre Aker: Education and business

 Nordre Aker is the center of higher education in Oslo and therefore Norway, with the main campus of the University of Oslo located at Blindern since the post-war years.
-In addition, there is a campus for medicine and odontology at Rikshospitalet, and buildings belonging to the University in Forskningsparken ("the Research Park") northwest of Blindern.
+In addition, there is a campus for medicine and odontology at Rikshospitalet, and buildings belonging to the university in Forskningsparken ("the Research Park") northwest of Blindern.
 In addition, the Norwegian School of Management is headquartered in Nydalen since 2005.
 Near Sognsvann, the Norwegian School of Sport Sciences is located.
 A newer institution of higher education is the Norwegian College of Acupuncture.
-Other institutions in the area include the Norwegian Meteorological Institute and the National Archival Services of Norway.
+Other institutions in the area include the Norwegian Meteorological Institute and the National Archives of Norway.

 Upper secondary schools in the borough are Blindern and Nydalen.
 One folk high school, Rønningen Folk High School, is located in the extreme northeast of the borough.

 Forskningsparken contains several research-based businesses, but these are located outside of the borough.
 Major commercial buildings include Sogn Arena, owned by Bertel O. Steen Eiendom.
 Major shopping malls in the vicinity are Ullevål Stadion Shopping, Tåsen Senter and Storo Storsenter.